mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0-beta1/index.md

 - Add a warning to the installer to let the user know if case kernel modules required by the DC/OS storage service (DSS) are not loaded (DCOS-49088).

-- Enable ipv6 support for layer-4 load balancing (l4lb) by default (DCOS_OSS-1993).
+- Enable IPv6 support for layer-4 load balancing (l4lb) by default (DCOS_OSS-1993).

 - Upgrade the support for the Erlang/OTP framework to Erlang/OTP version 21.3 (DCOS_OSS-4902).

 - Fix a race condition in the layer-4 load balancing (l4lb) network component (DCOS_OSS-4939).

-- Fix IPv6 VIP support in the layer-4 load balancing (l4lb) network component (DCOS-50427).
+- Fix IPv6 virtual IP support in the layer-4 load balancing (l4lb) network component (DCOS-50427).

 - Change the default value for DC/OS UI X-Frame-Options from SAMEORIGIN to DENY.
 This setting is also now configurable using the `adminrouter_x_frame_options` configuration parameter (DCOS-49594).